marcusfrdk/bth-programs/README.md

 ![issues](https://img.shields.io/github/issues/marcusfrdk/bth-programs)
 ![contributors](https://img.shields.io/github/contributors/marcusfrdk/bth-programs)

+> [!WARNING]
+> As BTH has changed the structure of their website, it is currently not possible to retrieve new information with the current implementation.
+This repository will no longer be maintained and needs new contributors.

 A web-application to get an overview of their program at Blekinge Institute of Technology.
 The app allows a users to see a timeline of their courses as well as compare between other programs.

 ## Requirements